18F/tts-buy-development-desgin-research-bpa/Blanket Purchase Agreement.md

 ## 3.3 Submissions Instructions

-**Questions:** All questions regarding this requirement shall be submitted via GitHub no later than 5:00PM Eastern Time on April 03, 2019.
+**Questions:** All questions regarding this requirement shall be submitted via GitHub or to the contracting officer, Joseph Doresy, joseph.dorsey@gsa.gov  no later than 5:00PM Eastern Time on April 03, 2019.
 TTS will provide answers to the questions as they come in.

 **Quote Instructions:** Quotes in response to the RFQ may be uploaded